astutespruce/secas-docker/deploy/dev/README.md

 Source this file in your shell `source .env`.
 (in Fish shell: `export (grep "^[^#]" .env |xargs -L 1)`)

-The UI static assets are built using by running `npm run build` in the `ui` folder of each application repository.
-NOTE: you need to stop caddy before running the build step because it prevents NodeJS from removing the `public` directory in each application.

 See [staging README](../staging/README.md) for `.env.production` file settings.

 After those have been built, pull the other images and run: